arielf/weight-loss/QandA.md

 > Again, just prove me wrong, and I'll change my view.

-#### Can you tell the story of how it went viral, and how does it feel to go Viral?
+#### Can you tell the story of how, and how does it feel to "Go Viral"?

 >
 > From my PoV, it was totally accidental.